dnychka/dnychka.github.io/_pages/about.md

 <h3>About me</h3>

+I am a statistician and data scientist with an interest in the analysis  of environmental data.

-Beginning in August 2018 I joined the
+Since  August 2018 I have worked in the
 <a href="http://inside.mines.edu/AMS-home"> Department of Applied
 Mathematics and Statistics </a> at <a href="http://inside.mines.edu/AMS-home">  Colorado School of Mines
 </a>
-as a tenured
+as a
-Full Professor.
-As new staff I got a cool yellow hard hat and hiked up to the M along with the incoming freshman.
-With this move I will retain an appointment at the National Center for Atmospheric Research (NCAR) as an emeritus scientist and I plan to be at the Mesa Lab on a regular basis.
+Professor.
+Starting at Mines I got a cool yellow hard hat and hiked up to the M along with the incoming 2018 freshman (but did not carry a rock).
+From 2019 - 2023 I have also directed the Data Science Masters program.
+With this move I retained an appointment at the National Center for Atmospheric Research (NCAR) as an emeritus senior scientist.

 At NCAR I served as  Director of the Institute for Mathematics Applied to Geosciences (November, 2004 - August 2017) (IMAGe)  My main task